cosmos/sdk-tutorials/tutorial/set-name.md

 }
 ```

-`NewHandler` is essentially a sub-router that directs messages coming into this module to the proper handler for the message.
+`NewHandler` is essentially a sub-router that directs messages coming into this module to the proper handler.
 At the moment, there is only one `Msg`/`Handler`.

 Now, you need to define the actual logic for handling the `MsgSetName` message in `handleMsgSetName`.: